eechien/udacity-data-modeling/README.md

 The `songs` and `artists` tables are populated by the song_data files.
 While `time`, `users`, and `songplays` comes from our log_data files.

+## Files in repo

+- data
+  - log_data
+    - Contains JSON data on user activity.
+  - song_data
+    - Contains JSON data of songs.
+- create_tables.py
+  - Drops tables if they exist, then recreates the tables.
+- etl.py
+  - ETL pipeline for extracting data from log_data and song_data into the tables created by create_tables.py
+- sql_queries.py
+  - Contains the SQL queries for creating, inserting, and dropping tables
+- etl.ipynb
+- test.ipynb

 ## Running the project

 First create the tables by running: